top of page

 What to Bring

-In Year 5, children should be organised and responsible for their own belongings and equipment in preparation for secondary school.
+In Year 5, children should be organised and responsible for their own belongings and school equipment in preparation for secondary school.

 Year 5 Expectations